2008 FIFA Beach Soccer World Cup: Venue

 A stadium on the Plage du Prado in southern Marseille was used known as the Stade du Prado or the Stadium of the Beach in English.
 The stadium hosted all 32 matches.

 Group stage

-The 16 teams present at the finals in Brazil were split into 4 groups of 4 teams.
+The 16 teams present at the finals in France were split into 4 groups of 4 teams.
 Each team played the other 3 teams in its group in a round-robin format, with the top two teams advancing to the quarter finals.
 The quarter finals, semi finals and the final itself was played in the form of a knockout tournament.